On This Page

 change

-event and in turn display appropriate card art and display brand-specific information.const secCodeLbl = document.querySelector('#mySecurityCodeLabel'); const numberField = flex.createField('number'); // Update your security code label to match the detected card type's terminology numberField.on('change', function(data) { secCodeLbl.textContent = (data.card && data.card.length > 0) ? data.card[0].securityCode.name : 'CVN'; }); numberField.load('#myNumberContainer');
+event and in turn display appropriate card art and display brand-specific information.const secCodeLbl = document.querySelector('#mySecurityCodeLabel'); const numberField = microform.createField('number'); // Update your security code label to match the detected card type's terminology numberField.on('change', function(data) { secCodeLbl.textContent = (data.card && data.card.length > 0) ? data.card[0].securityCode.name : 'CVN'; }); numberField.load('#myNumberContainer');

 The